pnkraemer/tornadox/README.md

-# tornado
+# tornadox
 Lightweight, probabilistic ODE solvers.
-Fast like the wind. 🌪️
+Fast like the wind. 🌪️ Powered by JAX.

 ## Usage
-Use `tornado` as follows.
+Use `tornadox` as follows.

 ```python
 import jax.numpy as jnp